A warm welcome for everyone

 There is a wheelchair available for use.
 It can be found in the main entrance.
 It is recommended that you book in advance.
 There is no charge for this service.

-The fire alarm will sound a siren and verbal and visual warning.
+The fire alarm will sound a siren and visual warning.
 The lifts cannot be used in the event of a fire.
 There are evac-chairs to assist disabled people to exit the building and safe fire refuge points to await evacuation.
 These are clearly signposted.
 If you need assistance to leave the building if a fire alarm sounds please inform the reception desk on your arrival.

 All staff attend a programme of core training which includes customer care, diversity and disability awareness.
 They are here to help visitors enjoy the time they spend in our venues.